piroor/treestyletab/README.md

 WebExtensions only allows to toggle visibility of the sidebar for [limited keyboard shortcuts](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/commands#Key_combinations) or the toolbar button.
 Other arbitrary timing are disallowed, including `mouseover` and long-press of a key.

+### I want to use "Bookmarks" sidebar panel parallelly with TST's tabs

+[TST Bookmarks Subpanel](https://addons.mozilla.org/firefox/addon/tst-bookmarks-subpanel/) is now available for TST 3.1.0 and later.
+It provides a cloned version of the "Bookmarks" sidebar panel below TST's tabs.

 ### High-power management of tree, like [sorting child tabs](https://github.com/piroor/treestyletab/issues/94), [auto-modification of tree](https://github.com/piroor/treestyletab/issues/509), [renaming of tabs](https://github.com/piroor/treestyletab/issues/794), and so on